"Great fun, great company and great teaching - a fantastic way to build confidence and develop new theatre skills"

 Here is a selection of images from previous terms and productions

-Held at the De Grey Rooms these workshops cover a wide range of dramatic disciplines and focus on expanding your experience, confidence and development in drama.
-Whether you’re just beginning to explore acting or are looking to enhance your skills, participants are always welcome to learn in a comfortable, relaxed environment where the emphasis is on discovery and constructive learning.
+Held in the De Grey Rooms, these workshops cover a wide range of dramatic disciplines and focus on expanding your dramatic experience, confidence and development.
+Whether you’re just beginning to explore acting or are looking to enhance your skills further with professional experience, participants are always welcome to learn in a comfortable, relaxed environment where the emphasis is on discovery and constructive learning.

 The sessions are led by professional actor Michael Lambourne who has appeared in many shows at the Theatre Royal including See How They Run, My Family and Other Animals, The Legend of King Arthur, Two Planks and a Passion and The Wind in the Willows.
 Michael has been a professional actor for over thirteen years and has worked on stage, screen and on national and international tours.
 Sessions also feature regular master classes from other artists and practitioners as well as interactive classes on productions at the Theatre.